tiaanduplessis/react-native-google-maps-directions/README.md

 The module exports a single `getDirections` function that takes a object as its argument.
 The object may have `destination` (Where you're going to) and `source` (Where you're coming from) both of which have `latitude` and `longitude` number properties.
 If `source` is undefined, it defaults to the user's current location.
 If `destination` is undefined, it leaves it blank in Google Maps and the user will be able to enter a destination.

 Additionaly parameters can be added as key-value pairs to the params array (optional).
 The supported parameters are listed [here](https://developers.google.com/maps/documentation/urls/guide#directions-action).

-Now supports waypoints :
+### Waypoints

-Waypoints should be passed as an array of objects
+Waypoints should be passed as an array of objects:
-Ex :

 ```js
 [
         {